Lucky 13 in Paris lets Nadal tie Federer with 20 Slam titles

 More than two hours in, when Djokovic employed a backhand winner to get his initial break on his fifth opportunity, making it 3-all in the third set, he let out a couple of roars and waved his arms to ask for more noise from fans.

 But it was too little, too late.
-Less than a half-hour later, it would all be over.
+Less than a half-hour later, it was over.

-Nadal was simply too good, as he almost always is at the French Open — and as good as any man ever has been in a Grand Slam career.
+“Rafa has proven everybody wrong,” Djokovic said.
+“That’s why he’s a great champion.”

 AP Tennis Writer Fendrich reported from Washington; AP Sports Writer Leicester reported from Paris.